software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 In the Team Building specialism I want to explore how individuals negotiate with others to form a common goal.
 What brings people together?
 What inspires them to action?
 What gets people out of bed in the morning?
 What distractions do people face?
 Team building is an important aspect of supporting and maintaining large software systems.

 Key topics I want to explore include Vision and Goals, Quaterly Objectives and key results (OKRs), Strategy vs Tactics, Camaraderie / Comradery, Team Branding, Psychological Safety, Fun things, Team Health, Roles and responsibilities.

 ---

-## Software Testing

-Picture of test checklist, pass and fail?

-???

-In the Software Testing specialism I want to explore the large and complex field of validating software; the more time you spend testing, the more issues you can find - and while automation is important - so is test strategy, and resource allocation.

-There are many topics I want to explore from "Why test?", "When to manually test?", and "When to automate testing?"; cover topics such as Unit Testing, Integration testing, Schema tests, Contract testing, API testing, Smoke Tests... and approaches such as Test Driven Development, Behaviour Driven Development, "TDD and BDD being the same thing?", and "5 minute commits".

----

-## Service Design

-Users and actions surrounding a software system?

-???

-Service Design as a specialism is an opportunity to talk about next level software development - services are what really matter; products are built and sold, but services are timely and ongoing.
-How does service based design influence how we approach software engineering?

-The key topics I want to explore include "Product vs Services", Good Services, Supporting services with software, Separating software tools from the services they provide, Service Catalogues, and Measuring the success of a service.

----

-## Software Delivery Lifecycle

-Picture of software delivery loop?

-???

-TODO: Write this summary

----

-## Software Testing

-Picture of testing and quality?

-???

-TODO: Write this summary

----

-## Team Building

-Picture of a team working together?

-???

-TODO: Write this summary

----